muanogavhi/configure-ad/README.md

 </p>

 <h1>Configure Active Directory within Azure virtual Machines</h1>
 This lab demonstrates the deployment of an Active Directory environment in Azure, this including creating two VMs(Dc-1 & Client-1) then you join client-1 to the domain controller, login to DC-1 using domain user that was created once logged in create several user using PowerShell script .
-Additionally, we will explore setting up network file shares and assigning permissions. <br />
+Additionally, we will explore assigning permissions to groups. <br />

 <h2>Environments and Technologies Used</h2>